okta/okta-signin-widget/README.md

 ## IdP Discovery
 **:information_source: EA feature:** The Idp Discovery feature is currently an [EA feature](https://developer.okta.com/docs/api/getting_started/releases-at-okta#early-access-ea).

+Identity Provider (IdP) Discovery enables you to route users to different 3rd Party IdPs that are connected to your Okta Org.
+Users can federate back into the primary org after authenticating at the IdP.

-To enable IdP Discovery into your application, enable Feature Flag `IDP_DISCOVERY` for your Org and configure your Okta admin settings to create discovery policies.
+To use IdP Discovery in your application, first ensure that the `IDP_DISCOVERY` feature flag is enabled for your Org and configure an identity provider routing policy in the Okta admin panel.
 Then, set `features.idpDiscovery` to `true` and add additional configs under the `idpDiscovery` key on the [`OktaSignIn`](#new-oktasigninconfig) object.

 ```javascript
 var signIn = new OktaSignIn({